TonySkorik/Parser3LanguageSupport/README.md

 ## Release Notes

+### [1.1.7] - 15.01.2019

+- Fixed error when comment-aware TAB did not work if the cursor was in first position of an empty line.
+- Content-aware TAB now ignores last selection line if it has no symbols selected (cursor is at the beginning of a line).

 ### 1.1.6

 - Added setting `allowCommentAwareTabCommentsShift` to allow comment-awatre TAB to shift commented strings.
 Default is `false`.